 I've made many different versions of granola over the years, and I'm always experimenting with new recipes.
-It's really anything goes as long as you follow the simple formula of oats, coconut/nuts/seeds, a sweetener and a fat.
-In fact, you technically don't even need the oats.
+It's really anything goes as long as you follow the simple granola formula of oats, coconut/nuts/seeds, a sweetener and a fat.
+In fact, you technically don't even need the oats to make granola.
 There are tons of "Paleo" style granolas out there that are made up of only nuts and seeds.
 Me, though?
-I like to have the oats in there for texture and that mildly earthy flavor.
+I like to have the oats in my granola for texture and that mildly earthy flavor.
 I also love how they get sort of creamy in your mouth as you chew.
 That's bizarre description but you know what I'm talking about, right?
 Moving on.

-This recipe for granola is both awesome as-is, but it's also an excellent starting point for making your own unique concoction.
-Oil is traditionally used as the fat component, but I'm using butter instead.
+This recipe for granola is both awesome as-is, but it's also an excellent starting point for making your own unique granola concoction.
+Oil is traditionally used as the fat component in granola, but I'm using butter instead.
 Why?
 Because butter tastes better.
 Duh!
 But also because, contrary to popular belief, butter can be a lot healthier than refined vegetable oils like canola.
-I’m talking particularly about grass-fed, all-natural, non-GMO, hormone-free butter, and my favorite brand to use is Finlandia, which is imported from Finland (ya don’t say?).

 So what makes grass-fed better?
 Believe it or not, what a cow eats has a major impact on the nutritional composition, and therefor heath effects, of their milk.
 Butter that's made from the milk of grass-fed cows has significantly higher levels of vitamin K2, which regulates the metabolism of calcium and can help to reduce risk of both osteoporosis and heart disease.
 In addition, grass fed butter is high in omega-3 fatty acids, which is also crucial for heart and brain health alike.

 This granola is also refined sugar free because it's made with honey, which gives it just enough sweetness and a golden, caramelly notes.
 As for the nuts, I like this combination of almonds, pecans, and cashews, but you can switch it up and add whatever nuts you prefer.
 Allergic to nuts?
 No biggie.
-Just swap them out for seeds like pumpkin and sunflower instead.
-Bump up the nutrition by sprinkling in some hemp, chia, or flax seeds, or add in some warm spices like cinnamon, cloves, cardamom or nutmeg to give it even more flavor.
+Just swap them out for seeds like pumpkin and sunflower for this granola recipe instead.
+Bump up the nutrition by sprinkling in some hemp, chia, or flax seeds into the granola, or add in some warm spices like cinnamon, cloves, cardamom or nutmeg to give it even more flavor.